 - All games are to be eight ends.
 In case of a tie after eight ends, teams will play extra ends until a winner is determined.

-NEW THIS YEAR: Clubs are not limited to a single entry!
+NEW: Clubs are not limited to a single entry!

 Twelve (12) men’s teams and twelve (12) women’s teams can participate in the Travelers Provincial Championship.
 The teams are qualified as follows: